-Nobody told them that at some point, doing until others as you would have them do unto you would no longer be the way we treat each other.
+Nobody told them that at some point, doing unto others as you would have them do unto you would no longer be the way we treat each other.
 Now, it’s get them before they get you.

 If you think I take this personally, it’s because I do.
 I can relate to every person in that piece, because I know every person in that piece.
 Personally?
 No. But I grew up in rural southern Missouri, in an area very much like the Bootheel.
 My widowed mother who raised four kids on an elementary education always told me, “Your education is something no one can ever take away from you.”
-She was right, and I have a PhD to show for it.
+She was right, and today I have a PhD to show for it.
 I was one of the lucky ones.
-But my heart still breaks for those who were not as fortunate, and I know something must be done so that these people and others like them in dying towns all across our nation can get an education to earn a decent wage, receive quality affordable healthcare, and feel like they matter.
+But my heart still breaks for those who were not as fortunate, and I know something must be done so that these people and others like them in dying towns all across our nation can get a quality education, earn a decent wage, receive quality affordable healthcare, and feel like they matter.

 After reading A Dying Town, I felt compelled to alert President Trump as well as Missouri elected officials to the plight of those individuals featured in the article and those who share their fate.
 I was convinced that once they learned of the tremendous needs of residents in that area they would take action—I wasn’t sure what—but action of some kind to help them.
 I sent the link to the article and pleaded: